'Bourgeoisie Woke Social Media Warriors': Top Labour Minister Quits

 — Breitbart London (@BreitbartLondon) May 7, 2021

-Mahmood said he would be focussing his energy as a local-level MP, concentrating on “walking the streets of my constituency as a backbencher and talking face to face with the people I have the honour to serve” rather than engaging with the leadership of the Labour party as its shadow defence secretary.
+Mahmood said he would be focussing his energy as a local-level MP, concentrating on “walking the streets of my constituency as a backbencher and talking face to face with the people I have the honour to serve”, rather than engaging with the leadership of the Labour Party as its shadow defence secretary.

-Writing for London think tank Policy Exchange, Mahmood hit out at the party’s recent obsession with “identity, division”, noting that in the race to make headlines ordinary British people had been forgotten.
-Making a clear swipe at party leader Sir Keir Starmer, whose defining act as Labour boss may be recognised as the decision to take the knee at the height of London’s BLM protests Mahmood wrote:
+Writing for London think tank Policy Exchange, Mahmood hit out at the party’s recent obsession with “identity” and “division”, noting that in the race to make headlines, ordinary British people had been forgotten.
+Making a clear swipe at party leader Sir Keir Starmer, whose defining act as Labour boss may be recognised as the decision to take the knee at the height of London’s BLM protests, Mahmood wrote:

 The loudest voices in the Labour movement over the past year in particular have focused more on pulling down Churchill’s statue than they have on helping people pull themselves up in the world… Is there a danger that our party, in its opposition and confusion over Brexit, has veered towards an anti-British attitude?
 I certainly worry that some of our previous supporters will see it that way.